MrCocoaCat/MyDocument/Net/ovs-man/ovs-vsctl.md

        For  compatibility  with  software  designed  for  the  Linux   bridge, ovs-vsctl  also  supports  a  model  in which traffic associated with a given 802.1Q VLAN is segregated into a separate bridge.
-A special form of  the  add-br command (see below) creates a ``fake bridge'' within an Open vSwitch bridge to simulate this  behavior.
-When  such  a  ``fake bridge'' is active, ovs-vsctl will treat it much like a bridge separate from its ``parent bridge,''  but  the  actual  implementation  in  Open vSwitch  uses  only  a single bridge, with ports on the fake bridge as‐ signed the implicit VLAN of the fake bridge of which they are  members.
+A special form of  the  add-br command (see below) creates a "fake bridge" within an Open vSwitch bridge to simulate this  behavior.
+When  such  a  "fake bridge" is active, ovs-vsctl will treat it much like a bridge separate from its "parent bridge,"  but  the  actual  implementation  in  Open vSwitch  uses  only  a single bridge, with ports on the fake bridge as‐ signed the implicit VLAN of the fake bridge of which they are  members.
        (A fake bridge for VLAN 0 receives packets that have no 802.1Q tag or a